Review: Sigenergy’s ‘SigenStor’ provides a competative advantage

 Russia and Ukraine.
 Although Russia doesn’t supply Western Australia with oil or gas, its 12% global share affects world wholesale energy prices, which form the composition of Western Australia’s energy mix

 Emission reduction targets.
 Carbon-intensive energy generation for expanding populations doesn’t positively impact the environment.
-Achieving emission reduction targets is required for Australia to have a voice at the geopolitical table.
+Achieving emission reduction targets is required for Australia to have a valued voice at the geopolitical table.
 Australia has a Net Zero international commitment.

 In 2025, an energy mix on the grid is required to safeguard Synergy’s electricity rate certainty by reducing dependency on a single fuel source.